mqsoh/old-projects/README.rst

     # Environment variables (only available inside the tmux session).
     environment:
-        MYKEY: myvalue
-        PATH: $PATH:/foo/bar/baz
+      MYHOME: $HOME

     windows:
+      # Valid values for 'layout': even-horizontal, even-vertical, main-horizontal,
+      # main-vertical, or tiled.
+You can also specify the layout string in the
+      # list-windows command (see the layout section section in tmux's man page).

       - name: One
+        layout: main-vertical
         panes:
           - ls -l
+          - top

       - name: Two
-        # Layout of the panes: even-horizontal, even-vertical, main-horizontal,
-        # main-vertical, or tiled.
-You can also specify the layout string in the
-        # list-windows command (see the layout section section in tmux's man page).
         layout: main-vertical
         panes:
-            - ls
           - vim
-            - top

 Start a session.
 ----------------